.NET Framework and out-of-band releases

 How OOB packages are distributed

-OOB releases for core common language runtime (CLR) components are delivered through the NuGet Package Manager, which is an open source Visual Studio extension.
-NuGet enables you to browse and add libraries to your .NET Framework projects easily from the Solution Explorer in Visual Studio.
-NuGet is included with all editions of Visual Studio starting with Visual Studio 2012.
-To see if NuGet is installed, look for Library Package Manager on the Visual Studio Tools menu.
-If it’s not installed:
+OOB releases for core common language runtime (CLR) components are delivered through NuGet, which is the package manager for .NET.
+NuGet enables you to browse and add libraries to your .NET Framework projects easily from within Visual Studio.
+NuGet Package Manager is included with all editions of Visual Studio starting with Visual Studio 2012.
+Look for NuGet Package Manager on the Tools menu in Visual Studio.
+If it's not installed, follow the instructions on Installing NuGet.
+For more information about NuGet, see the NuGet docs.

 Open the shortcut menu for your project in Visual Studio, and then choose Manage NuGet Packages.
 (This option is also available from the Project menu.)